ManageIQ/manageiq.org/source/blog/2016-08-29-this-week-in-miq-speedups-chargebacks.html.md

 Multi-rate chargebacks can now be queued again, as [Libor Pichler](https://github.com/lpichler) resolved the issue by adding in the missing providers.

 ### [Angular Toolbars in Production](https://github.com/ManageIQ/manageiq/pull/10751)
-Angular toolbars were failing to load in Production mode, but was fixed by [Aparna Karve](https://github.com/AparnaKarve).
+Angular toolbars were failing to load in Production mode, but were fixed by [Aparna Karve](https://github.com/AparnaKarve).

 ## New